AlerianEmperor/LuxRenderer/README.md

 Thank you again for starring and following me!

 Thank you pdiaz!

-Thank you TrueVegetable, so many stars!
+Thank you TrueVegetable, you have starred so many projects, I am really appreciate!

 # Lux Renderer